danbev/learning-ai/notes/ggml-rope.md

     }
 }
 ```
-This will iterate over all the position embedding dimensions which is 128 in
+This will iterate over all the position embedding dimensions which is 128 for
-this case.
+a single token in the sequence.

 And notice that this is done in pair which is he pairwise rotation.
 So this is where the third tensor, 'c' is used which is called frequency factors.
 If this is null the frequency factor is 1.0f.

 We then call `rope_yarn`.
 ```c
 static void rope_yarn(